Research is managed by a School Research Committee, consisting of:

-We continue to develop a supportive research community in which our postgraduate researchers can derive maximum benefit from their studies.
 There is an active postgraduate staff / student committee and all postgraduates are invited to submit bids directly to the annual internal equipment funding competition.
-Training in transferable skills has been, and will continue to be, enhanced with the provision of short courses in topics such as presentation.
+Training in transferable skills is enhanced with the provision of short courses in topics such as presentation.

 Since 1998 a valuable opportunity for internal dissemination and cross-fertilisation of research has come from a two-day Annual Research Conference, which is attended by all academic staff, research staff and research students.
 For many postgraduates the Conference is a 'safe environment' in which to make a first presentation of their work.

-Our 229 (2013/2014 not including part time and distance learning) students studying on MSc courses (Automation and Control; Communications and Signal Processing; Electrical Power; Microelectronics; Power Distribution; Wireless Embedded Systems (WirES)) are an important source of high-quality UK, EU and overseas research students.
+Our 229 (2013/2014 not including part time and distance learning) students studying on our MSc courses are an important source of high-quality UK, EU and overseas research students.
 We have now grown as a School to over 30 Research Active Academic staff.
-This has had the knock on effect that our research student numbers have grown to 165 in 2013.
+This has had the knock on effect that our research student numbers have grown in recent years.